mediaexplorer74/Ambie/README.md

 ## Motivation

-The motivation behind Ambie is to build a simple but beautiful soothing sounds player for Windows.
+The motivation behind Ambie is to build a simple but beautiful soothing sounds player for some *special* Windows editions such as leaked Project Andromeda!

 Animations are used to enhance the experience.
 Only a few UI elements are available in the app.
 This is on purpose because for Ambie, _less is more_.